AI Glossary

 Prompt Engineering

-Designing and optimizing inputs for language models to achieve desired outputs through clear instructions, examples, and iterative refinement
+Designing and optimizing inputs for language models to achieve desired outputs through clear instructions, examples, and iterative refinement.

 promptslanguage modelsLLM+1